-Motor vehicle collisions are a leading cause of accidental deaths and the number one source of personal injury claims in the United States.
-Last year, 12.4 million cars were involved in crashes.
-In the same year, fatal automobile collisions took the lives of 38,381 people.
-In Pennsylvania, more than 1,500 people died in car crashes.
-Most of the collisions occurred due to negligence of one of the drivers.
-When a car crash is caused by another motorist's negligence, the injured driver and passengers often reach settlements with the liable party which provide compensation for medical expenses, pain and suffering as well as other damages.
+Motor vehicle collisions are a major cause of accidental deaths and the top type of personal injury claims in our country.
+Last year, 14.6 million cars were involved in crashes.
+Deadly motor vehicle collisions claimed the lives of 44,561 people.
+In Pennsylvania, more than 1,700 people died in car crashes.
+Most of the collisions occurred due to fault of one of the parties.
+When a motor vehicle collision is caused by another motorist's negligence, the injured driver and passengers typically settle the case with the liable party which provide compensation for all appropriate damages.
 The attorneys at the Lassen Law Firm believe that every victim deserves aggressive representation with a very low contingency fee to ensure the injured person gets the maximum possible compensation.

 Car Crashes and Pennsylvania Law

-When people drive, they must obey traffic safety rules and exercise caution so that they do not harm themselves or others.
+When people drive, they must follow traffic laws and exercise caution so that they do not harm themselves or others.
 Unfortunately, many people choose to disobey traffic laws or engage in reckless driving behaviors, such as: talking on cell phones, speeding, talking to other passengers, ignoring traffic lights, or even driving too slow.
 These driving behaviors tend to seem harmless to most people until they are involved in a severe motor vehicle accident that places their lives and the lives of others at risk.